th2-net/th2-read-log/README.md

 ##### Reader configuration

 + logDirectory - the directory to watch files
++ syncWithCradle - enables synchronization with Cradle for timestamps and sequences that correspond to the alias
 + aliases - the mapping between alias and files that correspond to that alias
     + pathFilter - filter for files that correspond to that alias
     + regexp - the regular expression to extract data from the source lines